corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/getting-started/cordapp-standard-development-environment/cordapp-chat.md

 * Obtain a list of chats that the virtual node is a participant in.
 * Retrieve a specified number of previous messages from a chat.

-There is both a Kotlin and Java implementation of the Chat CorDapp in the respective `csde-cordapp-template-kotlin` and `csde-cordapp-template-java-repos`.
+There is both a Kotlin and Java implementation of the Chat CorDapp in the respective `csde-cordapp-template-kotlin` and `csde-cordapp-template-java` repos.

 ## ChatState